We understand that the college application process can be stressful but we work to make applying to Manhattan College as

 Course selection and performance will be considered when evaluating your academic record.
 For the most recent incoming class, the average GPA was 89 (3.4), however, the admissions committee considers more than GPA when evaluating an application.

 2. SAT and/or ACT Scores

 Critical reading and math sections of the SAT are reviewed during the admissions process.
 The writing section is required for placement in college writing courses.
 Only your highest scores will be considered.
-For the most recent incoming class, the average composite ACT score was 26 and the average SAT score was 1115 using the old test format (see information about the new SAT test format).
 However, the admissions committee evaluates more than test scores when making an admission decision.

 3. Recommendation Letter